 “SALRI’s report recommends that abortion is decriminalised by making it a regulated medical procedure under health law as opposed to a criminal law issue,” says director of SALRI, professor John Williams, in a statement.

 “Abortion should be treated as a health issue rather than as a criminal law matter, and a woman’s autonomy and best health care should be respected and promoted.”

 Our half-century-old laws are filed under criminal law rather than health law, which makes it a more stigmatised issue.
-Our laws also state abortion is only granted for those 28 weeks along or less; they’re for women who’ve resided in the state for two months or more; they require the approval of two doctors at an official medical institution; and there are no protections for workers or patients entering or leaving abortion clinics or hospitals from protesters.
+Our laws also state abortion is only granted for those 22 weeks and six days along or less; they’re for women who’ve resided in the state for two months or more; they require the approval of two doctors at an official medical institution; and there are no protections for workers or patients entering or leaving abortion clinics or hospitals from protesters.

 This InDaily story reveals how workers of Adelaide’s only abortion clinic, and its patients, were filmed, photographed and harassed while entering and leaving the centre.